Unboxed-Software/solana-course/content/deserialize-instruction-data.md

 *By the end of this lesson, you will be able to:*

+- Assign mutable and immutable variables in Rust
+- Create and use Rust structs and enums
-- Use basic Rust language features for encapsulating code
+- Use Rust match statements
+- Add implementations to Rust types
 - Deserialize instruction data into Rust data types
 - Execute different program logic for different types of instructions
 - Explain the structure of a smart contract on Solana